mohamed06H/flight-data-pipeline/README.md

 # Option 2 - Streaming pipeline with Amazon Athena to query results
 ## Description

-What does your solution do?
-Which tech stack have you used?
+The project does data ingestion in streaming from Sky-scrapper API.

-The project ingests data from Sky-scrapper API in streaming to find lists of flights in a specific route (Example London -> New York City on September 10th)
+It requests lists of flights in a specific route (Example: London -> New York City on September 10th)

-Tech Stack:
+**_Tech Stack:_**
 - **Source API:** [Air Scraper API](https://rapidapi.com/apiheya/api/sky-scrapper)
 - **Data Producer:** Python Script running as a cron job every minute on an EC2 instance
 - **Message broker:** Amazon MSK